XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/types/oracleset.md

 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/app/tx/impl/SetOracle.cpp "Source")

-Creates a new `Oracle` ledger entry or updates the fields of an existing one, using the Oracle ID.
+Creates a new `Oracle` ledger entry or updates the fields of an existing one, using the Oracle Document ID.

 ## Example OracleSet JSON